Saihex/creation_wiki_pages/Tetraetherion/category/official_contents/The4Tris_Evolution.md

 description: the creation of The 4Tris and its development.
 image: https://img.saihex.com/wiki_exclusive/The4Tris/The4Tris.svg
 ---

-<p class="warning_box">We are still trying to dig our own history to accurately write this page at the moment.</p>
+The 4Tris is Tetraetherion™'s former name before rebranding.
+This page will still refer to Tetraetherion™ as "The 4Tris" to respect timeline naming.

 # The 4Tris' Evolution
 The 4Tris begins with [Sairo Darling](../Characters/Sairo).
 Her name was firstly spelled `SAIRo` as abbreviation for **Smart Artificial Intelligence Robot** and yes she started as an AI Robot rather than [BCR](../logic/Brain_Crystal#brain-crystal-robot) that she currently is.